Bus Fleet Electrification Planning Through Logic-Based Benders Decomposition and Restriction Heuristics: Solution methodology

 \subsubsection{Valid inequalities on fleet size}

-The service level requirements \eqref{model:operations_detailed:service_level} drive investments in new vehicles.
-Indeed, they imply that the number of buses assigned to a route $r \in \mathcal{R}$ in period $p \in \mathcal{P}$ cannot be less than the peak demand $\max_{t \in \mathcal{T}}d^{pt}_r$.
-For conventional buses, which can be in service without interruption, this trivial bound on fleet size is tight, and the same holds for on-route BEBs given that enough on-route chargers can be installed.
-However, the LP relaxation of the operational model does not provide a tight lower bound on the number of depot BEBs needed to satisfy the service level constraints.
-We thus propose to precompute lower bounds on fleet size for each route.
+The service level requirements \eqref{model:operations_detailed:service_level} imply that the number of buses assigned to a route $r \in \mathcal{R}$ in period $p \in \mathcal{P}$ cannot be less than the peak demand $\max_{t \in \mathcal{T}}d^{pt}_r$.
+For conventional buses and on-route BEBs, which can be in service without interruption, this simple bound on fleet size cannot be tightened in general.
+In contrast, the LP relaxation of the operational model does not provide a tight lower bound on the number of depot BEBs needed to satisfy the constraints \eqref{model:operations_detailed:service_level}.
+We thus precompute lower bounds on fleet size for each route.

-Given that at most $m$ conventional buses and on-route BEBs are assigned to route $r \in \mathcal{R}$ in period $p \in \mathcal{P}$, the minimum number of depot BEBs needed to satisfy the residual service level requirements can be computed by solving the following restricted problem:
+Suppose at most $m$ conventional buses and on-route BEBs are assigned to route $r \in \mathcal{R}$ in period $p \in \mathcal{P}$.
+The minimum number of depot BEBs needed to satisfy the residual service level requirements can be computed by solving the following restricted operational problem: \begingroup \setspacing \allowdisplaybreaks